Age-standardized death rate (per 100 000 population) for noncommunicable diseases.

 Definition:

 Country has all public places completely smoke-free (or at least 90% of the population covered by complete subnational smoke-free legislation).“Completely” means that smoking is not permitted, with no exemptions allowed, except in residences and indoor places that serve as equivalents to long-term residential facilities, such as prisons and long-term health and social care facilities such as psychiatric units and nursing homes.
 Ventilation and any form of designated smoking rooms and/or areas do not protect from the harms of second-hand tobacco smoke, and the only laws that provide protection are those that result in the complete absence of smoking in all public places.
-This is indicator 5b from the NCD Progress Monitor (https://www.who.int/publications/i/item/9789240047761).

 Estimation method:

-Legal instruments are analysed for the production of the WHO report on the global tobacco epidemic.
 Legislation (including implementing rules and regulations) is assessed to determine whether smoke-free laws adopted as of 31 December 2020 provided for a complete indoor smoke-free environment at all times, in all the facilities of each of the following eight places: health care facilities; educational facilities other than universities; universities; government facilities; indoor offices and workplaces not considered in any other category; restaurants or facilities that serve mostly food; cafes, pubs and bars or facilities that serve mostly beverages; public transport.
-This indicator is considered fully achieved if all eight categories of public places listed above are completely smoke-free in the country (or at least 90% of the population covered by complete subnational smoke-free legislation).
-This indicator is considered partially achieved if three to seven public places are completely smoke-free.

 Definition:

 Country has total taxes set at a level that accounts for more than 75% of the retail price of tobacco products.
-This is indicator 5a from the NCD Progress Monitor (https://www.who.int/publications/i/item/9789240047761).

 Estimation method:

-Data collected from governments for the production of the WHO report on the global tobacco epidemic.
 Total taxes (including excise tax, value added/sales tax, import duties (where applicable) and any other taxes levied) are calculated as a proportion of the price of the tobacco product.
 Currently, this is calculated in relation to the most sold brand of cigarettes.
-This indicator is considered fully achieved if the country has total taxes more than 75% of the price of the most sold brand of cigarettes.
-This indicator is considered partially achieved if the country has total taxes from 51% up to 75% of the retail price of the most sold brand of cigarettes.

 Definition: